thetestspecimen/linux-notes/tensorflow-gpu-setup-fish.md

 # How to setup a Conda environment in fish shell that uses a NVIDIA GPU

-As I primarily use fish shell rather than bash I have thought it might be useful to detail how to setup a Conda environment that can utilise a NVIDIA GPU from within fish shell as all instructions tend to be for bash.
+As I primarily use fish shell rather than bash, I thought it might be useful to detail how to setup a Conda environment that can utilise a NVIDIA GPU from within fish shell, as all instructions tend to be for bash.

 The general guidance that the following information is taken from can be found [here](https://www.tensorflow.org/install/pip#step-by-step_instructions), which details how to do the same thing for bash terminal.